Battle of Corunna: Battle

 The British commander had just rallied the 42nd that had fallen back from Elviña and had ordered the Guards to advance on the village when he was struck by a cannonball.
 He fell mortally wounded, struck "on the left shoulder, carrying it away with part of the collar-bone, and leaving the arm hanging only by the flesh and muscles above the armpit".
 He remained conscious, and composed, throughout the several hours of his dying.
 The second advance again drove the French back through Elviña.
 Mermet now threw in his last reserves with one of Merle's brigade attacking the east side of the village.
 This was countered by an advance by Manningham's brigade and a long fire-fight broke out between two British: the 3/1st and the 2/81st and two French regiments: the 2nd Légere and 36th Ligne of Reynaud's brigade.
-The 81st was forced out of the fight and relieved by the 2/59th and the fighting petered out here late in the day with the French finally retiring.
+The 81st was forced out of the fight and relieved by the 2/59th and the fighting petered out here late in the day with both sides finally retiring.

 For a time the British were without a leader until General John Hope took command as Baird was also seriously wounded.
 This hampered attempts at a counterattack in the crucial sector of Elviña, but the fighting continued unabated.

 Further west the French cavalry pushed forward as part of the flank attack and made a few charges but they were impeded by the rough terrain.
 Lahoussaye dismounted some his Dragoons which fought as skirmishers but they were eventually driven back by the advance of the 95th Rifles, 28th Foot and 91st Foot of the British reserves.
 Franceschi's cavalry moved to flank the extreme right of the British attempting to cut them off at the gates of Corunna but were countered again by the terrain and Fraser's division drawn up on the Santa Margarita ridge which covered the neck of the peninsula and the gates.
 As Lahoussaye retired, Franceschi conformed with his movement.

-Night brought an end to the fighting by which time the French attacks had been repulsed and they returned to their original positions; both sides holding much the same ground as before the fight.
+As per The History of the Rifle Brigade (by Sir William Cope, 1811–1892), the 95th attempted to assault the French left-wing position, but was unsuccessful, enjoying, however, the capture of 150 prisoners of war.
+The French, having brought forward all their reserves, were still in position at the head of the valley of the Monelos stream when the action came to an end.
+During the battle, this valley had been occupied by the 28th as a consequence of its counterattack against Lahoussaye's men.